16 Actionable Metrics for Measuring Customer Success in SaaS

 Any company with a customer base needs to develop a strong customer success strategy.
 But what exactly is - and how do you - measure customer success?

-There are so many different metrics out there that it can feel overwhelming.
+Apart from the many SaaS trends and tools entrepreneurs should stay on top of, there are so many different metrics out there that it can feel overwhelming.
 That’s why we at PayPro Global decided to clear up some of the confusion.
 This article will provide you with all the metrics you need to measure customer success within your Software as a Service (SaaS) business.

 What Is the Definition of Customer Success?